Santo Niño, Parañaque: Transportation

-The main street in this village is Ninoy Aquino Avenue, a national secondary road which runs north–south connecting NAIA Road and Dr. Santos Avenue near the southern perimeter of Ninoy Aquino International Airport.
+The main road in this barangay is Ninoy Aquino Avenue, a national secondary road which runs north–south connecting NAIA Road and Dr. Santos Avenue near the southern perimeter of Ninoy Aquino International Airport.
 It is connected to the C-5 Road network via Multinational Avenue which runs along Ibayo Creek and to the South Luzon Expressway via Kaingin Road.
 This area in the southern edges of Santo Niño in close proximity to the main airport runway is home to several other freight and logistics businesses, as well as shanties along the creek which in 2010 was home to 150 informal settler families.
-The main residential area is crossed by Col. De Leon Street in the west which runs parallel to and midway between the Ninoy Aquino Avenue and the Estero de Tripa de Gallina.
+The main residential area is crossed by Col. De Leon Street in the west which runs parallel to and midway between Ninoy Aquino Avenue and the Estero de Tripa de Gallina.
 Its main east–west corridor is Pascor Drive in the north which traverses the area that formerly housed the 11 ha PAGCOR Casino Filipino Airport complex which closed down in 2014 and which was bought by SM Prime Holdings in 2018.
-In the south, the village is crossed by J.P.
-Rizal Street which links the Ninoy Aquino Avenue to the bridge over the Tripa de Gallina to Don Galo.
+In the south, the barangay is crossed by J.P.
+Rizal Street which links Ninoy Aquino Avenue to the bridge over the Tripa de Gallina to Don Galo.
 This street is home to the Santo Niño Parish Church and Santo Niño Barangay Hall, as well as the Ibayo Town Center.
 The C-5 South Link Expressway will run along its southern limits parallel to the existing C-5 Road.